 In-kind contributed materials and volunteer services are recognized in the financial statements only when the fair value of the related materials and services can be determined.
-During the year, the Foundation did not recognize any in-kind donations in these financial statements.
+During the year, the Foundation received \$15,364 worth of in-kind materials.
+The material are not used in the normal course of the Foundation's operations and would not otherwise have been purchased.
+Therefore, they were not in the financial statements.